kevinhartman/LiquidKit/README.md

 <b>Note:</b>
 If you need something fast, but you're using SpriteKit, you can now use SKShader instead of CIFilters.
-The introduction of this in the latest SpriteKit (at the time this was written), makes this library irrelevant.
+The introduction of this in the latest SpriteKit (at the time this was written), makes this library less relevant.

 The library is also an option on OS X for people who are using SpriteKit and do not want to implement a custom low-level CIFilter.